Catalyst4Change/2fit2lit/README.md

 # FitLit

 ## Introduction
--  Fitness tracker site called FitLit where a user can track all of their activities in once place.
+-  Fitness tracker dashboard called FitLit where a user can track all of their activities in once place.
 A user is able to see their daily step goals in comparison to other users.
 They are also able to track sleep habits and water intake in one convenient place.
+- This was our first project reaching out to several APIs to gather and correlate seperate datasets.
+- EDIT - I (Catalyst) have taken the orginal group project and cleaned up the CSS as a personal endeavor.

 ## Technologies
 - JavaScript